 The top right image on this page, shows a leather wig or shabka headdresses from Oman (late C19 AD) in which silver beads and coins are threaded.
-On the top left you see a headcover made of synthetic thread, decorated with beaded fringes worn by the Ababda nomads of the Egyptian Eastern Desert.
+On the top left you see a headcover made of synthetic fiber, decorated with beaded fringes worn by the Ababda nomads of the Egyptian Eastern Desert.
 The woman in the image with the child is wearing a similar hairstyle decorated with gold coins.

-An ingofa headdresses made with synthetic threads braided by local women is depicted below.
-These women purchase and sew the various decorative elements on after the wig is made.
+An ingofa headdresses made with synthetic threads braided by local women is depicted below right.
+Women purchase and sew the various decorative elements on after the wig is made.
 Zakate is the local name for the stone decorations, courcourou the name of the silver discs and ajouroutane the name of the silver rings on the wig.
 This particular object was used in Timbuktu, Mali.
 Originally, the decorative elements were braided into the hair directly.
 Because this wasn't considered comfortable, they were added separately to a wig since the 1980's.
 The use of these headdresses is confined to festive uses or ceremonies only.

 But other hairpieces are known as well that are not presented here.
 In Yemen headcovers made of textile and leather are made, decorated elaborately with silver ornaments and coins from the Arabian Peninsula.